-If there’s an eatery with a top location, this is it: Café Catalina, overlooking the Broadwater, adjacent to the expanded Broadwater Parklands leisure area, the Rockpools play and picnic area and the Gold Coast Aquatic Centre, host for the Commonwealth Games swimming and diving events.
+If there’s an eatery with a top location, this is it: Café Catalina, an eatery offering fine casual dining with superb water views across the Broadwater to SeaWorld.
+Situated adjacent to the expanded Broadwater Parklands leisure area, the Rockpools play and picnic area and the Gold Coast Aquatic Centre, Café Catalina is well worth seeking out.

-Yet, in many ways, much like its namesake, Café Catalina is a bit of a hidden secret.
+Great dining with a water view is a rare commodity on the Gold Coast.
+Yet, in many ways, much like its namesakes, Café Catalina is a bit of a hidden secret.
 You could pass by on the Gold Coast Highway and not realise that there’s a café located in the complex.

 Named after the Catalina aeroplanes that landed on this shore in WWII, the café reminds us of our rich history.
 The planes played a similar role in Australia to what Spitfires did in Britain: ‘long-range mine-laying, torpedoing, rescue, evacuation, and holding open far-distant lines of communication’.
 They were our guardians of the sea, keeping us safe from invading troops.

-Perched almost on the water’s edge with stunning views, Café Catalina is just the place to enjoy seafood, and the dishes we tasted were magnificent:
+Perched almost on the water’s edge, Café Catalina is just the place to enjoy the freshest seafood, and the dishes we tasted were magnificent:

 Don’t let it stay a secret!